Training for the following volunteer opportunities is usually "on

 VETERANS HOSPITAL (VA HOSPITAL)

 Volunteers assist in many areas such as volunteer escorts, office aides, drivers, Information Desk and waiting room attendants, and Emergency Room aides.
-Assignment schedules are flexible and vary, based on the assignment.
-All volunteer assignments are coordinated through the Community Relations Service.
-Requirements for becoming a VA volunteer include a background check, two tuberculosis screenings and completion of a New Volunteer Orientation..
+Assignment schedules are flexible and vary.The requirements for becoming a VA volunteer include a background check, two tuberculosis screenings and completion of a New Volunteer Orientation..

 WISCONSIN HISTORICAL MUSEUM